 Kenly is a very small town located in the state of North Carolina.
-With a population of 1,450 people and two constituent neighborhoods, Kenly is the 360th largest community in North Carolina.
+With a population of 1,550 people and three constituent neighborhoods, Kenly is the 350th largest community in North Carolina.

-Kenly is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Kenly doesn't have a public transportation system that people use for their commute.

-The per capita income in Kenly in 2010 was $15,239, which is low income relative to North Carolina and the nation.
-This equates to an annual income of $60,956 for a family of four.
-Kenly also has one of the higher rates of people living in poverty in the nation, with 39.61% of its population below the federal poverty line.
+The per capita income in Kenly in 2018 was $17,711, which is low income relative to North Carolina and the nation.
+This equates to an annual income of $70,844 for a family of four.
+However, Kenly contains both very wealthy and poor people as well.
+Kenly also has one of the higher rates of people living in poverty in the nation, with 30.38% of its population below the federal poverty line.

 Kenly is an extremely ethnically-diverse town.
 The people who call Kenly home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kenly residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Kenly include German, Haitian, Irish, and Scots-Irish.
+Kenly also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.21% of the town’s residents.
+Important ancestries of people in Kenly include Irish, Russian, German, English, and Scandinavian.